EngDrom/JDromadaire/README.md

 # JDromadaire

-The goal of this tool is to create a language which uses the great points of python but uses the the Java/C++/C syntax and which uses the tools of Java like the Socket which is easier than python's one.
+The goal of this language is to create a bunch of tools to work with the EngDrom project and to develop a turing complete language.

 ## License